TechEmpower/FrameworkBenchmarks/frameworks/PHP/ubiquity/README.md

 - the ORM part (Full)
 - the JSON serialization (native php)

-Tests are available with NginX and Ubiquity-React servers.
+Tests are available with NginX and PHP-PM servers.

 ## Test Type Implementation Source Code
 The tests are separated into 4 controllers: